ppipada/inference-go/notes.md

 - OutputParams

-  - Supported: input/output tokens and cached tokens usage
+  - Supported: input/output tokens and cached tokens usage, error
   - Not supported:
-    - error: verify pending.
     - All others are passed as opaque Details.

 - Input output content (i.e messages and system prompt):